Forbidden-Duck/ecommerce-frontend/README.md

 ### start

 `npm run start`\
-Created a development version of the project.
+Start a development version of the project.

 ### build

 `npm run build`\
-Created an optimised production version of the project.
+Create an optimised production version of the project.

 ### test